MovieBench: A Hierarchical Movie Level Dataset for Long Video Generation: Experiments

 \subsection{Text to Keyframe/StoryBoard Generation}

-Text-to-Keyframe/Storyboard Generation refers to the creation of coherent, extended visual sequences based on plot, where character identity consistency is maintained. \textbf{Baseline:} As shown in Table~\ref{tab:experiment}, StoryGen~\cite{liu2024intelligent},StoryDiffusion~\cite{zhou2024storydiffusion}, and AutoStory~\cite{wang2023autostory},as the three commonly keyframe generation models are evaluated on \Ours.
-Since the training code for StoryDiffusion~\cite{zhou2024storydiffusion} is not publicly available, we test with the official pretrained weights directly on the test set.
-For the LoRA-based~\cite{ryu2023low} AutoStory~\cite{wang2023autostory}, we trained a unique LoRA model for each character and generated results with plot. \textbf{Analysis:} Given the plot of each shot-level video, the model generates a keyframe, as illustrated in Figure~\ref{Visualization}.
-For evaluating specific metrics (\eg FID, Clip Score), we extract the middle frame from the original video as the ground truth.
-Table~\ref{tab:experiment} shows that generated keyframes still struggle to maintain character consistency, making it challenging to meet real-world application requirements.
+Text-to-Keyframe/Storyboard Generation refers to the creation of coherent visual sequences, where character consistency is maintained. \textbf{Baseline:} As shown in Table~\ref{tab:experiment}, StoryGen~\cite{liu2024intelligent},StoryDiffusion~\cite{zhou2024storydiffusion}, and AutoStory~\cite{wang2023autostory}, as the three commonly keyframe generation models are evaluated.
+Since the code for StoryDiffusion~\cite{zhou2024storydiffusion} is not publicly available, we test with the official pretrained weights directly on the test set.
+For the LoRA-based~\cite{ryu2023low} AutoStory~\cite{wang2023autostory}, we trained a unique LoRA model for each character. \textbf{Analysis:} Given the plot of each shot-level video, the model generates a keyframe, as illustrated in Figure~\ref{Visualization}.
+For evaluating specific metrics (\eg FID, clip score), we extracted the middle frame from the video as the ground truth.
+Table~\ref{tab:experiment} shows that generated keyframes still struggle to maintain character consistency, making it challenging to meet real-world application.
+We do not compare with pure text-to-video generation methods such as NUWA-XL~\cite{yin2023nuwa} and Phenaki~\cite{villegas2022phenaki}, as they lack character consistency and are not open-source.